 “I am convinced that nothing we do is more important than hiring and developing people.
 At the end of the day, you bet on people, not on strategies.” – Lawrence Bossidy, GE

-This article will walk you through how to improve quality of hire at your company.
-(Check out this one for help measuring your quality of hire.)
+This article will walk you through how to improve the quality of hire at your company.

 Listen to the tips to improve quality of hire on the Recruitment On The Go podcast!